 Instructions

-- Preheat the oven to 200C and line a baking tray with parchment paper.
+- Preheat the oven to 390F / 200C and line a baking tray with parchment paper.
 Once at temperature, add the new potatoes, red bell pepper and zucchini.
 Drizzle with olive oil and sprinkle with sweet paprika and turmeric.
-Bake for approximately 30 minutes or until the vegetables and potatoes are tender.
+Roast for approximately 30 minutes or until the vegetables and potatoes are fork tender.
+Set aside to cool.

-- Prepare the quinoa to packet instructions, adding the thyme and vegetable bouillon to the water if using.
+- Prepare the quinoa to packet instructions, adding the thyme to the water while cooking.
+Once cooled, fluff up the grains with a fork.

-- Make the tahini dressing by stirring together the tahini, maple syrup and water until it becomes a creamy sauce.
+- Make the tahini dressing by stirring together the tahini and water until it becomes a creamy sauce.
 Add more water if you prefer a thinner consistency.

 Notes